johnrm/zeroheropizza/README.md

 Flexbox Issues were principally on index.html but have been remedied.<br>
 <br>
 Foreground text on menu.html was barely visible regardless of font changes.<br>
-Updating CSS for .borderpizza with 'background-color: rgba(0, 0, 0, .4);' and 'background-blend-mode: multiply;' resolved this.<br>
+Updating CSS for '.borderpizza' with 'background-color: rgba(0, 0, 0, .4);' and 'background-blend-mode: multiply;' resolved this.<br>
 <br>
-I needed Mapping<br>
+Not a bug per se, but there was a Validation issue with iframe which is detailed in Validation section ([here](#validate-html-and-css))<br>
 <br>
 ([Back to top](#index))<br>